Wilfred/elisp-refs/README.md

 * Sharp-quoted function references are now highlighted with context.
 * Give more feedback on first run, when we're decompressing .el.gz files.
+* Searches now default to the symbol at point.

 v1.0: Initial release.